agadin/RPI5_DRV8825/README.md

 # Overview
 An updated DRV8825 stepper motor driver library for Raspberry Pi 5.
 This library is a fork of the original [DRV8825 library](https://www.waveshare.com/wiki/Stepper_Motor_HAT) and switches RPI.GPIO to lgpio to be compatible with Raspberry Pi 5.
+Useful for using the wave share stepper motor driver with Raspberry Pi 5.

 * [Introduction](#introduction)
 * [Installation](#installation)